Trithemis annulata

-Trithemis annulata, known commonly as the violet dropwing, violet-marked darter, purple-blushed darter or plum-coloured dropwing, is a species of dragonfly in the family Libellulidae.
-It is found in most of Africa, in the Middle East, in the Arabian Peninsula and southern Europe.
-These insects are called dropwings because of their habit of immediately lowering their wings after landing on a perch.
-Males of this species are violet-red with red veins in the wings while females are yellow and brown.
+Trithemis annulata, commonly known as the violet dropwing, violet-marked darter, purple-blushed darter, or plum-coloured dropwing, is a species of dragonfly in the family Libellulidae.
+It is found in most of Africa, the Middle East, and southern Europe.
+These dragonflies are called dropwings because of their habit of immediately lowering their wings after landing on a perch.
+Males of this species are violet-red with red veins in the wings, while females are yellow and brown.
 Both sexes have red eyes.